 The power control unit (PCU) functions as the “brain” of your lighted crosswalk system.
 It allows the user to set up/activate the timing of the IRWL flashing lights, monitor the system and capture data.
 A fail safe feature automatically warns users of any system malfunction.
 We offer:

 The basic controller provides all of the basic functions to operate your Smart Crosswalk™ System successfully, such as setting the crossing rate time of the flashing IRWL lights.
 The basic controller does not include a backup battery, or the ability to store data (see Figure 7.)

 The advanced controller is capable of monitoring and storing data such as time, date, and movement in each crosswalk direction.
 It can be programmed to turn on automatically at a specific time, and then revert to standby mode for normal operation.
 It contains instantaneous battery back-up power in the event of a power failure.
 The advanced controller is capable of accommodating additional pedestrian safety features such as the use of flashing beacons, simultaneous yet independently activated crosswalks, remote communication, and other custom-based applications (see Figure 8).

 Figures 7 and 8

-Our Flashing LED Warning Signs complement a Smart Crosswalk™ system.
-They offer and additional level of safety by helping to alert drivers’ of pedestrians crossing the street and reinforce existing traffic control measures.
-(See Figure 10).
+Flashing LED Warning Signs complement our Smart Crosswalk™ system.
+They offer and additional level of safety by reinforcing existing traffic control measures rather than adding a new ultimate (see Figure 10).